-Each Segment of the Pool and each portfolio within each Segment will be diversified with respect to economic sector, industry, and specific issuer, with the exception of securities issued by the United States government, its Agencies, and US government-sponsored corporations.
+Each Segment of the Pool and each portfolio within each Segment are diversified with respect to economic sector, industry, and specific issuer, with the exception of securities issued by the United States government, government backed agencies, and US government-sponsored corporations.
 Such diversification is intended to reduce risk.
 Diversification guidelines for each asset class are provided in the section "Security and Portfolio Guidelines".